Snakes are quiet creatures. Silent but deadly.

 Why do snakes release musk?

-This really bad-smelling liquid is a blend of organic compounds that snakes use for a variety of purposes, such as to mark their territory or to choose a mate.
+This really bad-smelling liquid is a blend of organic compounds that snakes use for a variety of purposes, such as to mark their territory, to defend themselves, or to choose a mate.
 To find out more about snake musk, read, “Snake Musk – Why Do Snakes Stink?”

 How do snakes urinate?